Wondering what are the best beaches in Algarve to visit? Well, I’ve found them!

 This beach offers one of the most scenic views, and it’s bound to delight history buffs too.

 To access the beach you walk through a rocky tunnel.
 As you step out from the tunnel you’ll be greeted with an incredible sight of two steep golden cliffs surrounding the beach with an ancient Roman bridge connecting two of the cliffs.
 I’m so curious about how long and why the bridge appears.

 5. Praia Dona Ana is one of the most photographed beaches

 This beautiful beach checks a lot of boxes.
 The soaring cliffs create a dramatic backdrop for photos and block the wind making for calm waters that families look for.

 The views are stunning especially from above looking below to the clear turquoise water and rugged rock formations.
-This beach is also one to watch a stunning sunset from.
+This is one of the most Instagrammable places in Portugal!
+And, it’s a great beach to watch a stunning sunset from.

 6. Meia Praia is everyone’s favourite